 You may not use or facilitate the use of this document in connection with any infringement or other legal analysis concerning Intel products described herein.
-You agree to grant Intel a non-exclusive, royalty-free license to any patent claim thereafter drafted that includes the subject matter disclosed herein.

 No license (express, implied, by estoppel, or otherwise) to any intellectual-property rights is granted by this document.